Building an Automated QR Code System in Laravel

 The Architecture

-We built this using five key Laravel components:
+This was built using five key Laravel components:

 1. Action – Business logic for QR generation